Rituals

 5. Close with Gratitude

 Conclude your ritual by expressing gratitude for the connection and wisdom shared.
-You might choose to leave the offerings on the altar for a day or two before respectfully disposing of them in nature.
+You might choose to leave the offerings on the altar for a day or two before respectfully returning them to nature.
+Burying food in the earth, offering flowers to a river, or burning herbs are all respectful ways to complete the cycle.

 Journaling Prompts

-• Reflect on a story or lesson from your ancestors that has influenced your life.
+• Reflect on a story or lesson from your ancestors that has shaped your values.

-• Write about a time you felt guided or supported by an unseen presence.
+• Write about a time you felt guided by an unseen presence.

 • Consider what legacy you wish to leave for future generations.